-A growth spurt in boys occurs sometime between ages 12 and 17, with the peak typically between ages 13 and 15; a gain of > 10 cm can be expected in the year of peak velocity.
-A growth spurt in girls occurs sometime between ages 9½ and 14½, with the peak typically between ages 11 and 13½; gain may reach 9 cm in the year of peak velocity (1).
+A growth spurt in boys occurs sometime between ages of about 12 and 16, with the peak typically between ages 13 and 14; a gain of > 10 cm can be expected in the year of peak velocity.
+A growth spurt in girls occurs sometime between ages of about 9½ and 13½, with the peak typically between ages 11 and 12½; the gain may reach 9 cm in the year of peak velocity (1).

 All organ systems and the body as a whole undergo major growth during adolescence; breasts in girls and genitals and body hair in both sexes undergo the most obvious changes.
 Even when this process goes normally, substantial emotional adjustments are required.
-If the timing is atypical, particularly in a boy whose physical development is delayed or in a girl whose development occurs early, additional emotional stress is likely.
-Most boys who grow slowly have a constitutional delay and catch up eventually.
+If the timing is atypical, particularly in a boy whose physical development is delayed or in a girl whose development occurs early, additional emotional stress is possible.
+Most children who grow slowly have a constitutional delay and catch up eventually.
 Evaluation to exclude pathologic causes and reassurance are needed.

 If the order of sexual changes is disturbed, growth may be abnormal, and the physician should consider pathologic reasons.